jamilalshamaa/nowledgeable_exercice/README.md

 # devops_TP
-This Project is for a la session in the course devops
+This Project is for a lab session in a devops course